yugeniom/S4/README.md

 make S4_pyext
 ```

-Make boost automatically downloads and compiles the relevant Boost libraries in the local S4 directory.
+`make boost` automatically downloads and compiles the relevant Boost libraries in the local S4 directory.
 This version of boost will be automatically linked when
 compiling during `make S4_pyext`.
 If you want to use Boost libraries in a different location you will have to edit the Makefile.

 ## Installing relevant libraries etc.: